 By pressing this button, you will force a password reset for every member of your organization.
 When a user logs in after you do this, they will be prompted to change their password.

-Domain Lockdown is an Enterprise feature that allows you to control the security settings for users on your domain.
+Domain Lockdown is a Business feature that allows you to control the security settings for users on your domain.

-If you enable domain lockdown, users who attempt to sign up for a Lucidpress account will be notified that an enterprise account already exists with their given domain and they will be redirected to verify their identity.
+If you enable domain lockdown, users who attempt to sign up for a Lucidpress account will be notified that a Business account already exists with their given domain and they will be redirected to verify their identity.
 Once they have verified their identity, they will be pulled into your organization’s Lucidpress account.

 The domain lockdown feature prevents users from creating unauthorized teams outside of your team account and allows you to set security standards for your entire organization.